thomasschwarz96/ts-rename/README.md

 # TS-Rename
-Terminal program to rename files and folders.
+Terminal program that allows you to rename lots of files and folders quickly and conveniently.

 ## Install
 > cd Downloads